ansys/pyacp/doc/source/user_guide/howto/file_management.rst

 Local vs remote ACP instance
 ''''''''''''''''''''''''''''

-In the preceding examples, we have assumed that ACP runs on a remote server.
+In the preceding examples, the case where ACP runs on a remote server was described.
 However, you can also launch ACP as a process on your local machine.
 Refer to the :ref:`launch_configuration` guide for details on how to do this.